 John 12:32-34 (NKJV)

 The Jews had the proper understanding of Messiah.
-When He came to Israel He would remove the bonds of the Gentile rulers and establish a Messianic kingdom that would be everlasting.
+When He came to Israel and was received as their Messiah King, He would remove the bonds of the Gentile rulers and establish a Messianic kingdom that would be everlasting.
 When the Messiah came He would remain forever with Israel.
 This was what they knew from prophecy, this was what they understood, and this was the hope of the nation.
 But Israel never considered their spiritual condition.
 They were looking for deliverance from the Gentiles, not from their ungodliness.
 They did not understand anything about His going away (John 7:35).
-It was not Jewish or the Messiah, therefore they did not understand anything about this “Son of Man.”
+Because it wasn’t Jewish or Messianic, they did not understand anything about this “Son of Man.”

 But the Son of Man going away was key for any proper understanding of the change to a new dispensation – the kingdom of heaven in mystery (Matt.
 13:11, 25:1, 14, Luke 19:12, John 6:61-62, 7:33-39, 8:19-24, 16:7).
 The Son of Man planted the wheat in the field and went away (Matt.
 13:37-39).
 The dispensation is the kingdom in mystery because the King is not present and entrance in is by profession of faith.
 The spoiled crop in the field is Christendom in the world (Matt.
 13:26-29).
 The kingdom of heaven has no view of the nation of Israel in the promised land.
 The Jewish dispensation ended and the new one took its place.
 Consequently, there is no association of the title of Messiah with this present form of the kingdom of God which serves the new Christian dispensation.